hlubenow/miscellaneous_linux_scripts/makecrypt.pl/README.md

 - a directory, that can be mounted and umounted, in which the contents of the container file can be accessed,
 - the bash-scripts "mosa_new" and "umosa_new" in the script's directory.

-"mosa" is short for "mount safe", "umosa" for "umount safe" respectively.
+`mosa` is short for `mount safe`, `umosa` for `umount safe` respectively.
 The scripts contain the shell commands, that are needed to mount, respectively umount the data safe (including the safe directory).
-When executing "mosa_new", you are asked for the safe's password on the command-line.
+When executing `mosa_new`, you are asked for the safe's password on the command-line.
 This password was determined during safe creation by the script "makecrypt.pl".

-So the script "makecrypt.pl" needs some information:
+So the script `makecrypt.pl` needs some information:

 - What will the filename of the container file be?
 - In which directory will the container file be mounted?